 Prerequisite: One semester of college-level physics and MA 190, or consent of the instructor.

 Image formation with mirrors and lenses.
 Interference, diffraction, dispersion, and polarization.
 Lasers.
 Microscopes and spectrometers.
 Cameras and image processing.
+Offered every 2 years.
+3 credits.

 PY 241 Physics I (Mechanics)